BootBlock/PoSh-Backup/README.md

     4. The script will then prompt if you wish to attempt an automatic update.
 (Note: The self-application of the update is currently under development.
 For now, you will be directed to download and apply it manually.)
     5. If your version is current or newer (e.g., a development build), an appropriate message will be shown.
 *   **Local Version File (`Meta\Version.psd1`):** This file in your PoSh-Backup installation directory stores the version number and release date of your current installation.
 It's updated by the developers with each release.
-*   **No Automatic Updates:** This feature *informs* you about updates.
-It does not download or install them without your explicit action at this stage.
+*   **Automatic Updates:** This feature informs you about updates and then prompts you on whether you would like to update.
+Note that this feature hasn't been fully tested; ensure you have manually backed up any custom `Config\` configuration files first.
 *   **Internet Access:** Requires an internet connection to fetch the remote version manifest.

 For a full list of all command-line parameters and their descriptions, use PowerShell's built-in help: